Whole Health Agriculture

 “A Sustainable Agriculture does not deplete soils or people.”

-- reduce antibiotics and toxic chemicals in the food chain and on the environment
+:• Investigate and document farm management practices that demonstrate low or zero usage of antibiotics and toxic chemicals in the food chain and on the environment

 WHY THE NEED?